genesiscommunitysuccess/docs/docs/06_operations/03_commands/01_server-commands.md

 To ensure a correct installation, you must follow the product installation procedure.

+## Command Logging Level

+The logging level of Genesis commands is set to "WARN" by default, these commands include: DbMon, DumpIt, SendIt etc. which will be discussed below.

+To change the level, you need to set the environment variable `GENESIS_LOGGING_LEVEL` to any valid level ("ERROR", "WARN", "INFO", "DEBUG", "TRACE").

+If `GENESIS_LOGGING_LEVEL` is not explicitly set or is set to a non-valid level, this log level will be reset to default.

 ## CountRecords

 This counts the number of records in the database, grouped by table; the results are printed to screen.